 The StudyLink website provides general budget advice for students, and the Sorted website provides help with detailed budget planning.

 Many universities and polytechnics offer relevant courses throughout New Zealand.

-Since 2006, the number of students completing a Bachelor of Human Resource Management has generally been around 200 per year, although the number has risen to over 300 for the last two years.
+Since 2011, the number of students completing a Bachelor of Human Resource Management has generally been rising.

 Qualification completions chart

 HR practitioners can join the membership-based Human Resources Institute of New Zealand (HRINZ).
 Members must uphold a Code of Professional and Ethical Behaviour and are entitled to professional development and a range of helpful information.